 French service is generally appropriate for smaller weddings or those with a budget large enough to hire numerous servers.
 If you have a small number of guests and can afford it, French service provides guests with an unparalleled level of hospitality that is bound to impress guests.
 The two types of French service include French cart service and French banquet service.

 French cart service is a method in which food is partially prepared in the kitchen and brought out on a cart to be fully prepared table-side.
 It is an uncommon, technically-demanding, and highly professional serving method reserved for upscale restaurants, high-end resorts, and cruise ships.

 The cart typically includes a burner and a large cutting board.
 Two servers, typically a chef/main server (chef de rang) and an assistant (commis de rang), work together to serve guests.
 The chef de rang prepares and plates dishes, which might include deboning, slicing, and garnishing, while the commis de rang serves guests and clears the table.
 Before this service, the table is set with silverware and glassware.
 This serving method can be used for serving appetizers, desserts, and even a complete eight-course meal.

 French Banquet Service

 French banquet service is a technique in which platters of food are assembled in the kitchen, brought by table-side, and served to guests à la carte.
 With this type of method, two servers work together to serve guests.
-The lead server is responsible for individually serving guests and the assistant sets plates and clears dishes.
+The lead server is responsible for individually serving guests, and the assistant sets plates and clears dishes.
 Everything is individually served, such as bread, salad, soup, entrees, and more.
-Although the servers do not prepare food table-side, this technique still requires a great amount of skill.
+Although the servers do not prepare food table-side, this technique still requires an enormous amount of skill.

 Additional Catering Services